AndreaZaldana/WorldNow/README.md

 7. **Try the app!**

-    Remember to install Expo Go on your mobile device or you can try it on a simulator.
+    Remember to install Expo Go on your mobile device or you can try it on a emulator.